m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 When Thread A sets the value of `list.p_next` to it's element `e`, Thread B's reference to `list` becomes stale!
 When Thread B sets the value of `list.p_next` (where `list` does not refer to the new element added by Thread A), B essentially "splices out" the value that A just inserted!

-Generally. when reading to shared variables and writing to shared variables occurs in multiple steps (as is often the case), the opportunities for this type of data overwriting increases.
+Generally, when reading and writing to shared variables (in multiple steps, as is often the case), the opportunities for this type of data overwriting increase.

 ## Mutual Exclusion
 To support mutual exclusion, operating systems support a construct called a **mutex**.
-A mutex is like a lock that should be used whenever access data/state that is *shared* among threads.
+A mutex is like a lock that should be used whenever you access data/state that is *shared* among threads.
 When a thread locks a mutex, it has exclusive access to the shared resource.
 Other threads attempting to lock the same mutex will not be successful.
 These threads will be **blocked** on the lock operation, meaning they will not be able to proceed until the mutex owner releases the mutex.

 As a data structure, the mutex should have at least the following information:
 * lock status
 * owner
 * blocked threads

 The portion of the code protected by the mutex is called the **critical section**.
-The critical section code should contain any code that would necessitate restricting access to one thread at a time: commonly, providing read/write access to a shared variable.
+The critical section should contain any code that would necessitate restricting access to one thread at a time: commonly, providing read/write access to a shared variable.

-Threads are mutually exclusive with one another with respect to their execution of the critical section of the code.
+Threads are mutually exclusive with respect to their execution of the critical section of the code.
 That is, the critical section will ever only be executed by one thread at a given moment in time.

 ![](https://assets.omscs.io/notes/05F6A738-DE5B-419A-8BCC-79914DA1B6BD.png)